 - Use of e-mail and the world-wide-web: As a student at UH, you are entitled to an e-mail account.
-We will use e-mail via Laulima as an auxiliary means of communicating with each other outside class time.
+We will use e-mail and Laulima as means of communicating with each other outside class time.
 We will also be using WWW resources for our projects and homework. - Assignments turned in on time: Assignments must be turned in at the beginning of class on the designated day.
 Unjustified late assignments will receive one grade-step lower.
-The only exceptions will be pre-arranged absences or verified illness. - Attendance: Because we will be doing tests in every class, on-line attendance will be mandatory for this class.
-If you know you will miss a class because of scheduled travel or another reason, please let me know in advance.
-There will be no make-up tests except by prior arrangements with me.
+The only exceptions will be pre-agreed absences or verified illness. - Attendance: Because we will be doing tests in every class, attendance is crucial in this class.
+If you know you will miss a class, because of scheduled travel or another reason, please let me know in advance.
+There will be no make-up tests except by prior arrangements with me, under exceptional circumstances.